 The most important ingredient in your kitchen isn’t anything expensive or hard to get your hands on.
 It’s super simple and absolutely essential to great cooking.
 If you’re not using salt in your cooking you’re selling yourself short.
 Learn to use salt in your cooking and become a better cook today.

 This post contains affiliate links.

-Recently I told you guys all about my love for my favourite food, cheese.
-But cheese isn’t even close to my favourite cooking ingredient (although it can be pretty great).
+Recently I told you guys all about my love for my favorite food, cheese.
+But cheese isn’t even close to my favorite cooking ingredient (although it can be pretty great).

-My favourite ingredient, by miles and miles, is salt.
+My favorite ingredient, by miles and miles, is salt.

 Ideally, kosher salt or sea salt, but in a pinch (hehe) even the humble table salt will do.

 Salt, my friends, is a miracle worker.
 A game changer.
 A paradigm shifter.

 It will take your cooking from meh to “Yeah!”
 If you don’t believe me, try it out.

 Why You Should Use Salt In Your Cooking